mohitpai/journey-optimizer.en/help/using/building-journeys/limit-throughput.md

 ## Implementation

-For **audience-triggered journeys**, you can define the throttling rate of your Read Audience activity that will impact journey throughput.
+For **audience-triggered journeys**, you can define the reading rate of your Read Audience activity that will impact journey throughput.
 [Read more](../building-journeys/read-audience.md)

 >[!NOTE]
 >